- Managing my time & utilizing a schedule

 I'm still going through all your posts, and have [the Managers Of Their Homes book] so I will be going through that again, but I really struggle to get more then a few things done on household jobs each day.
 Where/when do you do big jobs, like deep cleaning the front room or thoroughly cleaning the kitchen?
 I'm just not quite getting that stuff done in [my 30 minute block of time] with 3 kiddos.
 I might be expecting too much of them though, causing myself to be occupied directing them rather than getting my own work done." ~ Anonymous

 When I'm teaching children to do jobs and managing their progress I do not also schedule myself to be getting cleaning done at the same time.
-That just can't happen in our house.
+That just can't happen in our house yet.
 Either I'm managing and teaching, or cleaning; not both simultaneously.

 I can determine if a child is working quickly enough simply by their level of focus.
-If they're being silly, or allowing themselves to be distracted, then they're wasting both their time and mine.
+If they're being silly, or allowing themselves to be distracted with the pencils on the table or the dog, then they're wasting both their time and mine.
 Not okay. *smirk* So I'll continue to gently draw their attention back to what they need to be doing so that they learn what is expected of them.
 For example, when our daughter was 6-years-old and just starting to learn to sweep the kitchen and dining room it could easily take her 30-45 minutes.
 And if you've seen our kitchen floor (4x5 feet) and dining room (9x8 feet) on the tour of our home, you'll see that it's not large. *laugh* This was due to learning to hold the broom, learning how to sweep into a pile without scattering it, how to sweep systematically from one end of the kitchen and dining room to the other...and learning to do so without buckling her knees and whimpering.
 But once she'd practiced for a couple of weeks she had developed skills, learned to focus herself and stay on task, and she now gets the job done in about 3 minutes.
-Now, I do help her by getting the dirt pile into the dust pan because that is difficult for a 6-year-old to manage, but she does all the sweeping work completely independently of me.
+Now, I did help her by getting the dirt pile into the dust pan because that was difficult for a 6-year-old to manage, but she does all the sweeping work completely independently of me.

 How much to expect from a child